vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/kriyA/daxiNakalArya-samayAchara-patrika.md

 <details><summary>परिचयः</summary>

 - The author of this text is claimed to one of the eight main sishyas of Manavala mamuni, erumbiyappa.
-- The text is considered authoritative in certain inflential AchArya-s / institutions.
+- The text is considered authoritative in certain inflential traditions.
 (Going by trusted communication with people associated with tirumalai pedda-jIyar maTha and yatirAja-maTha.)
 - Some doubt the attribution to Erumbiappa.
 He said to be quite pro-varNAshrama dharma in one of his other works.
 There is supposedly a text called Sampradaya Chandrika attributed to Erumbiappa that criticises the practice of Varnashrama Dharma by Prapannas.
 </details>